The Importance of Patterns in SEO

 Describing the classified SEO playbook would look off and would have close to zero upside for me.
 So I leave this challenge for fellow SEOs.

-So the four type of websites I will cover in the Patterns in SEO are:
+So the four types of websites I will cover in the Patterns in SEO are:

 - Software Review Sites